List of Publications

 Collaborator: Justine Weber

 We participate in 3 Ecological Research as Education Network (EREN) projects and 1 EREN partnership project.
 Distribution of Earthworms, led by Tim McCay, is investigating the distribution of native and non-native earthworms in the U.S. Milkweed Adaptation, headed up by Emily Mohl, is looking at how milkweed plants (which are essential for monarch butterflies) will respond to climate change.
 Laurie Anderson and Vikki Rodgers are leading a project that examines patterns in the distribution of the invasive plant garlic mustard.
-The JEN (Joint-EREN-NEON) partnership, funded by an NSF grant to Jessica Mitchell and led on the EREN side by Laurie Anderson and Diane Styers, is working on producing macroscale ecology teaching materials using NEON data.

 Students: Anastasia Shikula, Madison Burnham, Jonathan Fitzgerald-Bord, Armin Rosic